Amazon Bedrock#

 Option 1: Native Bedrock provider#

-Step 1: Prepare your AWS credentials#
+Step 1: Prepare AWS access#

 -